Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 > ![SQL Server Management Studio refresh tables](./assets/ssms-refresh-tables.png)

 > [!TIP]
 > A database diagram is a way to visualize database tables, their columns, and relationships (between foreign and primary keys).
-There's a "Database Diagram" link in Moodle's "Course outline" tab in the "Materials" column of each SQL-related week.
+There's a "Database Diagram" link in the "Materials" section on the Moodle's "Course outline" page of each SQL-related week.
 This diagram visualizes the structure of the "Takkula" database used during this course.

 ## IntelliSense: smart code completion and syntax checking